 You’ll also have a power cord exiting the other end (if they’re corded).

 But clippers are designed to cut longer hairs.
 The blades are larger and wider.
-Plus, the teeth of the clipper guards are more widely spaced – perfect for cutting larger chunks of hair.

 They’re used by barbers to cut the bulk of scalp hair before they go in for the finer details.